tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 Just before I could look away, it tapped the window again with a distinct clinking chime that sent a deep chill down my whole nervous system.

-Even that close to blacking out, I could feel the wretched shift in the night air from cool and crisp to chilling and hostile as the form of a long-haired figure became apparent in the midst of the now twisting shadows of tree branches.
+Despite being close to blacking out, I could feel the wretched shift in the night air from cool and crisp to chilling and hostile as the form of a long-haired figure became apparent in the midst of the now twisting shadows of tree branches.

 Only the curtain and glass pane window lay between me and whoever this intruder was.